claudio1975/Storm_Events/README.md

    | `9_Tornado_…` | `Tornado` | 1950–2025 | 90,255

    All three read the augmented dataset straight from the parquet files in `data/` and follow the same protocol.
 The data is **split by date first** (train through 2023, calibration 2024, test 2025) and only then filtered for zero-variance, redundant and high-cardinality features **using training rows alone**, so no test information reaches the design matrix.
 The GLM, LightGBM and LSTM hyperparameters are selected with expanding-window cross-validation over validation years, minimizing mean Poisson deviance.
 TabPFN-3 uses a fixed in-context configuration with a target-stratified context of up to 50,000 training rows, prioritising positive casualty cases and sampling zeros to fill the context.
 All four models are then backtested on the same expanding-window folds.
 Every model is backtested on the same expanding-window folds it was tuned on and produces 90% adaptive conformal intervals.
 Some pictures below come from these notebooks.
+10. **`10_Global_Interpretability_Spatio_Temporal_Transformer_used_count.ipynb`** A fifth model for the global slice: a spatio-temporal transformer written directly in PyTorch.
+It uses the same data, date split and casualty targets as `9_Global_…`, and the same metrics, conformal intervals and expanding-window backtest, so its results can be read side by side with the other four models.
+It closes with an interpretability section on what the network learned about each category.

 ## What the data looks like